With-Profits Bonus Declaration

 Fund Management

-M&G Treasury and Investment Office (T&IO) are our in-house asset-allocation experts in the UK.
+The Life Investment Office (LIO) are our in-house asset-allocation experts in the UK.
 They select a wide range of assets to hold in the With-Profits Fund, in line with the Fund's objective.
 The aim of the Fund is to maximise investment returns while maintaining an acceptable level of risk for the Fund.

 PAC With-Profits Fund - comparative cumulative and annualised returns over 1, 5 and 10 years